 Matthias Pavayne/ Angel

-However when he finally does appear he lives up to the build up.
-Templeman plays him in an almost detached, indifferent way when he is torturing Spike which just makes him all the more sinister that he has gotten so used to torturing people that he is almost bored of it, but still does it anyway because he doesn’t know anything else.
+However when Pavayne finally does appear he lives up to the build up.
+Templeman plays him in an almost detached, indifferent way when he is torturing Spike which just makes him all the more sinister.
+He has gotten so used to torturing people that he is almost bored of it, but still tortures Spike anyway because he doesn’t know anything else.

 Definitely one of the most chilling moments is when Pavayne talks of having his fun with Winifred Burkle which provokes Spike to attack him more than his torture of Spike himself did.